M66B/FairEmail/docs/FAQ-fr-rFR.md

 * Check if old messages were removed from the server: disable
 * Synchronize (shared) folder list: disable

 By default FairEmail does not download message texts and attachments larger than 256 KiB when there is a metered (mobile or paid Wi-Fi) internet connection.
-You can change this in the connection settings.
+Vous pouvez changer ceci dans les paramètres de connexion.

 <br />